Learn from top nature photographers and photograph nature at its best.

 NPW Participant: $115 pre-registration fee covers 3-day park admission, Saturday evening meal, a seat in the auditorium for the programs, and a flash drive for turning in your contest entries.
 Family members and guests are welcome with an additional charge.

-Guest NPW ticket: $95 covers 3-day park admission, Saturday evening meal, and a seat in the auditorium for the programs.
+Guest NPW ticket: $95 pre-registration fee covers 3-day park admission, Saturday evening meal, and a seat in the auditorium for the programs.
+Ideal for photographers who want to learn and photograph in leisure, as it does not include entry in the photography contest.